mttrbit/spring-boot-caches/spring-caches-elasticache-autoconfigure/README.md

-# Spring Caches Metrics Autoconfigure
+# Spring Caches Autoconfigure for ElastiCache